botpress/botpress/docs/guide/docs/quickstart.md

 ### Standalone chat

-Congratulations on building your first bot!
+Congratulations on building your first chatbot!
 You can share this bot with your friends, provided they have access to your computer.
 It is available at `http://localhost:3000/s/<<Bot ID>>`.

 ### Website embedding

 You can also embed this bot on a website.
 To learn how, check out the example provided in `assets/modules/channel-web/examples/embedded-webchat.html`, which you can see by browsing [**here**](http://localhost:3000/assets/modules/channel-web/examples/embedded-webchat.html).
+You can also check out the [website embedding tutorial](channels/web.md)

 ## Learn More